Labstat Blog

 Tip #2: Quality Laboratories Return Quality Results

-FDA only accepts clinical investigation data from laboratories qualified to run the required tests.
+The FDA only accepts clinical investigation data from laboratories qualified to run the required tests.
 This means you need a team of qualified experts with toxicology, microbiology, chemistry, and analytical training and experience that meet or exceed industry quality standards.

 Your laboratory testing partner can work with you to choose and conduct tests that are germane to your specific product.

 For instance, consider the Health Risk Investigation for a PMTA for an e-cigarette and its cartridge.
-Knowing that FDA is looking for complete toxicity data, and is particularly interested in Volatile Organic Compounds (VOCs), among other HPHCs, meaningful data may be better generated through an analysis of aerosol mass concentration and particle size characterization versus number of puffs.
-Knowing the type of tests needed to generate the data FDA requires is paramount to a successful PMTA process.
+Knowing that the FDA is looking for complete toxicity data, and is particularly interested in Volatile Organic Compounds (VOCs), among other HPHCs, meaningful data may be better generated through an analysis of aerosol mass concentration and particle size characterization versus number of puffs.
+Knowing the type of tests needed to generate the data the FDA requires is paramount to a successful PMTA process.

 Tip #3: Your FDA PMTA Must Be Well Documented and Complete

 For PMTA submissions, this means ensuring each of the required sections identified in 21 CFR 1114.7 are included in their entirety.
-Submission of a complete PMTA is your only opportunity to inform FDA of your product’s differentiation and allow FDA to assess the health risks.
+Submission of a complete PMTA is your only opportunity to inform the FDA of your product’s differentiation and allow the FDA to assess the health risks.

-Failing to include all the required PMTA sections, including laboratory and behavioral studies, is a sure way to have the submission rejected by FDA without further review.
+Failing to include all the required PMTA sections, including laboratory and behavioral studies, is a sure way to have the submission rejected by the FDA without further review.
 PMTA submissions are arduous enough.
 Don’t make a careless mistake by submitting an incomplete application.

 Laptop computer with graphical rendering of files and folders.